 The supply chain plays a critical role in closing out construction projects on time, within budget, while meeting the exceedingly high-quality standards your business demands.

-Successfully managing the supply chain in the home construction industry requires collaboration with subcontractors and material dealers using modern software tools to keep up with what many industry experts see as unprecedented global challenges.
+Successfully managing the supply chain in the home construction industry requires collaboration with trades and material suppliers using modern software tools to keep up with what many industry experts see as unprecedented global challenges.

 Supply chain management and the home construction project

-Basically, supply chain management in construction refers to properly managing building materials flow, information and resources all the way from the dealers to the construction site.
+Basically, supply chain management in construction refers to properly managing building materials flow, information and resources all the way from the suppliers to the construction site.

 What sounds simple in theory actually is enormously complex to execute.
 Succeeding involves having tight control over procurement, inventory management, logistics and distribution so that all of these ensure that necessary materials and equipment are available when needed.

-None of this takes place without timely communication among all stakeholders, both within the company and with external material dealers and partners.
+None of this takes place without timely communication among all stakeholders, both within the company and with external material suppliers and partners.

 Benefits of supply chain management in construction